What is a Pow-Wow? Meaning, origins, and role in Indigenous cultures

 - • Educate the general public

-Many objects found in a Pow-Wow are not decorative.
+Many objects present at a Pow-Wow are not merely decorative.
 They have a function:

 - • The drum accompanies the songs

-- • The medicine bag carries sacred personal items
+- • The medicine bag carries sacred personal objects

-- • The smudge fan is used for fumigation
+- • The smudge fan is used for smudging

 - • The dreamcatcher symbolizes protection and the passage of dreams